 Which saddle should you buy?

 Which saddle should you buy?
 I would say the saddle choice should solely depend upon the bike you are riding.
-Many of you would be searching for the most comfortable saddle that can help you in long rides without numbing lower extremities.
-Check out my recommended saddle as part of my list of Best Triathlon Battle-Tested Budgeting Gear
+Many of you would be searching for the most comfortable saddle that can help you on long rides without numbing lower extremities.

 The video below will help you choose which one is the best saddle for you and why,